patmccartney2/set-list-song-index-B2/README.md

 Your challenge is to recreate the following image using HTML and CSS.

 ## Getting Started
-Open up your set-list repo and update your songs/index.erb file to reflect the one provided.
+Open up YOUR FORK of the [set-list repo](https://github.com/turingschool-examples/set-list) and update your songs/index.erb file to reflect the one provided.

-Add the `style.css` file within the public folder.
+Add the `style.css` file within the `public` folder.

 You likley only have four songs in the database, so open up tux and add the following: